 Voice over recording equipment is more powerful and more affordable than ever before in 2020.
 Unlike the needs for musicians, voice over actors need very little in order to produce professional sounding results from their voice recording studio right from home.

 Before I start claiming that all you need is a mic and a computer (which is pretty much true), or that the mic can be cheap (also true), I should qualify something.

 In general, the cheaper the microphone and/or interface, the longer it will take you to record professional sounding voice overs.
 It is possible.
 But you sort of trade time for money.
 And for some, that's OK.
 They may have more time than money.
 Lots of people do.

-I actually include “time” in my list of voice over recording equipment.
+I actually include "time" in my list of recording gear for home studios.
 The reason for this is that you CAN record decent quality sound from a mic costing about 50 bucks (what I consider the minimum).
 But the less expensive gear tends to also record noise.

 It is definitely possible to fix most noise problems with software after your record your voice.
 But that takes time.
 Some noise removal takes quite a lot of time.

 Earlier I mentioned a microphone.
-I also said I thought you’d need to spend at least $50 or so, minimum, in order to get into the realm of professional sounding audio.
+I also said I thought you'd need to spend at least $50 or so, minimum, in order to get into the realm of professional sounding audio.
 That is how much it costs for a USB mic called the Samson Q2U (or Q1U). [update: The Q2U, which is the latest version of the Q1U, now has BOTH an XLR output AND a USB.
-That’s huge news.
-I’ll be doing a review of the Q2U here: Review Of The Samson Q2U Microphone - Hear The Test Audio For Yourself.]
+That's huge news.
+I did a review of the Q2U here: Review Of The Samson Q2U Microphone - Hear The Test Audio For Yourself.]

 If you can afford a bit more, I recommend the kind of set-up used my most professionals.
 By that I mean a standard (non-USB) microphone and an audio interface.
 The interface is a box that plugs into a computer, usually via USB.
 You plug the microphone into the interface.